AGTTeam/AGTTSite/content/game/monopri/credits/en.md

 - **Editing**: Phantom, SpatialKnights
 ::

+## Notes
+Please note this game cannot be patched online.

+Both the Lite and Full version of this patch contain English subtitles, however the full version includes translations for the credits, and uses the English logo in the opening movie.

 ## Changes to the game
 * Subtitles were retimed and centered.
 * Subtitles were added to the closing credits.